 Solution 8: Check for apps with background sync

 We all love our phone’s ability to quietly work in the background to update the notifications and keep our accounts up to date.
-However, more often than not, we may not need all that syncing for a number of apps.
+However, more often than not, we may not need all that syncing for many apps.
 Your phone has to do a considerable amount of work when it syncs your accounts in the background.
 Try to keep the important ones synced while you can turn off background sync for other apps.

 - Go to the Settings menu of your phone